Nani94944/UniversalFileStore/README.md

 Run with IIS Express:
-Open in Visual Studio, select IIS Express, and press F5.
+In Visual Studio, select IIS Express and press F5.
 Or use:dotnet run --launch-profile "IIS Express"